TarifaTools/tarifa-website/_posts/2015-03-10-why-tarifa.markdown

 ## Work smoothly with a remote team

-Did you ever had to explain to someone how to change the signing identity of your Xcode project on a Google Hangout?
+Have you ever had to explain to someone how to change the signing identity of your Xcode project on a Google Hangout?
 Yep, graphical user interfaces are difficult to describe.
 To get rid of unwanted Hangouts, **your workflow needs to be expressed as a command line interface**.
 Copy pasting strings is much more efficient than trying to explain someone where to click.